Man Alive (Everything Everything album): Critical reception

 Aggregating website Metacritic reported a normalised rating of 72 out of 100, based on eight reviews, indicating "generally positive" reception.
 Reviewers generally praised the album's eccentricity; BBC Music's Alix Buscovic commented that "[Everything Everything] know more than most how to craft a song, how to make an album.
 They know how to give it depth, light and dark, and they – crucially – know when to stop."

 Other reviewers criticised the album for its pretentiousness.
-Giving the album 3.8 out of ten, Ian Cohen of Pitchfork argued the album filled a niche that "was unoccupied for good reason", comparing its sound to "what would happen if Dismemberment Plan got a crash course in Pro Tools and a record deal with Fueled By Ramen".Man Alive was nominated for the Ivor Novello Award for "Best Album", while the single "My Kz, Ur Bf" received a nomination for "Best Song Musically and Lyrically".
+Giving the album 3.8 out of ten, Ian Cohen of Pitchfork argued the album filled a niche that "was unoccupied for good reason", comparing its sound to "what would happen if Dismemberment Plan got a crash course in Pro Tools and a record deal with Fueled By Ramen".

+Man Alive was nominated for the Ivor Novello Award for "Best Album", while the single "My Kz, Ur Bf" received a nomination for "Best Song Musically and Lyrically".
 The album was also nominated for the 2011 Mercury Prize, though this was ultimately won by PJ Harvey's Let England Shake.

 Track listing

-All tracks written by Higgs, Pritchard and Spearman.
-Additional writers are present in the writer(s) column below.